Publish 7 April 2021

 Speed is Priority

 Like musical chairs, Google periodically changes internal algorithms.
 If you do not keep up, a website that enjoys first-page organic search results can find itself way beyond page 20.
-On May 1, 2021, the music stops again.
-Will your website have a seat on the first page?
-Ranking will go up or down in relation to how fast your web pages load.
+When the music stops again on May 1, 2021, will your website have a seat on the first page?
+Ranking goes up or down in relation to how fast your web pages load.

 Your personal computer configuration may be faster than most.
 The Google test runs from remote devices using a Chrome browser.
 A great score is between 90–100.
 A good score is between 50–89.
 Cellular mobile pages can take up to twice as long to load as desktop computers with a hardwired internet connection.
 So Lighthouse provides variable mobile and desktop scores.

-As performance aggregates over time, it can take several days for Google to recognize changes and update your site score.
+As performance aggregates over time, it can take up to a month for Google to recognize changes and update your site score.
 This also gives your server opportunity to cache static data in response to structural site changes.